 In today’s increasingly multilingual and multicultural schools, there is an ever-growing need for responsive teachers who nurture students’ ability to speak more than one language.
 Bilingual educators know how students learn their first and second languages and are passionate advocates for bilingual students.

-The Bilingual Education/English as a Second Language (ESL) endorsement program offers practicing teachers the opportunity to support educational and social change for traditionally underserved students, families and communities.
+The Bilingual Education/English as a Second Language (ESL) endorsement program offers practicing licensed teachers the opportunity to support educational and social change for traditionally underserved students, families and communities.
 In just one year, students can complete all of the coursework required to obtain an Illinois state endorsement in bilingual education, and by taking one additional class, they can also earn an English as a Second Language endorsement.

 Program graduates work as ESL and bilingual teachers in urban and suburban public and private schools, dual language schools and charter schools.
 As the immigrant and English Language Learner (ELL) population continues to grow, so will the need for quality bilingual/ESL teachers.

 Are you interested in enrolling in this program?
 View its admission requirements and application instructions here or contact the College of Education’s Office of Graduate Admission at (773) 325-4405.

 The Early Childhood Bilingual/ESL Endorsement program leads to an Illinois state endorsement in bilingual education and ESL, which can be added to an Illinois teaching license (PEL).

 To accommodate working professionals, all classes in the Early Childhood Bilingual/ESL endorsement program meet in the evening at DePaul’s Lincoln Park Campus.
 In addition, the program’s schedule is flexible, allowing students to enroll full-time or part-time as their professional and personal schedules allow.

 The Bilingual Endorsement program includes seven courses (28 quarter hours) in Bilingual/Bicultural Education and 100 hours of clinical experience.